What is Gross Profit?

 Sales revenue or net sales is the monetary amount obtained from selling goods and services to customers – excluding merchandise returned and any allowances/discounts offered to customers.
 This can be realized either as cash sales or credit sales.

 What is Cost of Goods Sold?

 Cost of goods sold, or “cost of sales,” is an expense incurred directly by creating a product.
 It includes any raw materials and labor costs incurred.
 However, in a merchandising business, cost incurred is usually the actual amount of the finished product (plus shipping cost, if any) purchased by a merchandiser from a manufacturer or supplier.
 In any event, cost of sales is properly determined through an inventory account or a list of raw materials or goods purchased.

 Gross profit serves as the financial metric used in determining the gross profitability of a business operation.
 It shows how well sales cover the direct costs related to the production of goods.

 Gross Margin = Gross Profit / Total Revenue x 100

 Gross margin is expressed as a percentage.
-For example, a company has revenue of $500 million and cost of goods sold of $400 million, therefore their gross profit is $100 million.
-To get the gross margin, divide $100 million by $500 million, which results in an answer of 20%.
+For example, a company has revenue of $500 million and cost of goods sold of $400 million; therefore, their gross profit is $100 million.
+To get the gross margin, divide $100 million by $500 million, which results in 20%.

 Download the Free Template

 Enter your name and email in the form below and download the free template now!

 Thank you for reading this CFI guide to gross profit.
 CFI’s mission is to help you become a world-class financial analyst.
 With that in mind, these additional CFI resources will help you advance your career: